 Rory prepares leek mousse with mussels and chervil, followed by grilled chicken with Malaga sauce.
 His other dishes are courgette carpaccio with rocket, lemon and marjoram, and a delicious pudding of elderflower and lemon syllabub.

-Carrot, halloumi and dill cakes with tahini sauce, mint yogurt and pomegranate; grilled pork chops with roast almond and sage leaf salsa; yellow applesauce; chopped cauliflower salad; elderflower and lemon syllabub.
+Carrot, halloumi and dill cakes with tahini sauce, mint yogurt and pomegranate; grilled pork chops with roast almond and sage leaf salsa; yellow applesauce; fig leaf panacotta and roast figs with raspberries and mint.

 Rory prepares salmon wrapped in nasturtium leaves, followed by lamb shanks with tomatoes and almonds, served with summer herb and leaf couscous.
 Preserved raspberry, rose and marshmallow cake is Rory's delicious dessert to finish off.